acecauis/UIUC_Token/README.md

 # UIUC_Token
-The official token/cryptocurrency of The University of Illinois at Urbana-Champaign.
+The official cryptocurrency of The University of Illinois at Urbana-Champaign.

 We recommend to mainly use Remix (https://remix.ethereum.org) for testing and debugging.